DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 Hi,in this tutorial I want to introduce how to create a first project using Arduino and rosserial.
-The goal of this tutorial is to create a project that controlls the turtlesim simulator of ROS.
+The goal of this tutorial is to create a project that controls the turtlesim simulator of ROS.
-The controll is done by 4 buttons that allow the turtle to move rigth, left, forward and backward.
+The control is done by 4 buttons that allow the turtle to move rigth, left, forward and backward.

 ## TOPICS

- - Use of a publisher that publishes on the topic /turtle1/cmd_vel the movements value based on the button pressed;
+ - The use of a publisher that publishes on the topic /turtle1/cmd_vel the movements value based on the button pressed;
- - Use of a subsriber that subscribes to the topic /turtle1/pose from which receives the position of the turtle and print it on the LCD screen.
+ - The use of a subsriber that subscribes to the topic /turtle1/pose from which receives the position of the turtle and print it on the LCD screen.

 ![Ros_graph](https://github.com/DiegoGiFo/Turtle_Cnt_Arduino/blob/master/Vs_2/rosgraph.png?raw=true "Figure 1-1")